- Search The Registry

 Izear Wister Turner (his birth name) was from Clarksdale, MS, the heart of the segregated South.
 He was the son of Beatrice Cushenberry and Izear Luster Turner.
 When Turner was a boy, a mob of angry whites beat his father to death.
 He grew up in a hostile environment that hardened him.
 He learned boogie-woogie piano firsthand from his inspiration, Pinetop Perkins, and he talked himself into a DJ slot on the local radio station, where he played everything from the jump blues of Louis Jordan to country & western.

-Turner realized he'd discovered a potential breakout star, and reshaped the band into the Ike & Tina Turner Revue, with Tina now the centerpiece of the act.
+Turner realized he'd discovered a potential breakout star and reshaped the band into the Ike & Tina Turner Revue, with Tina now the act's centerpiece.
 It took a little time for all involved to get their bearings, but in the meantime, the hits kept coming; "I Idolize You," "It's Gonna Work Out Fine," "Poor Fool," and "Tra La La La La" all hit the R&B Top Ten, a string that ran through 1962.
-As Ike & Tina became one of the hardest-working, most popular acts on the so-called chitlin' circuit, the temptations of fame were proving too much for Turner; he developed a severe addiction to cocaine that, when mixed with his dominant personality and quick temper, made for a volatile combination.
+As Ike & Tina became one of the hardest-working, most popular acts on the so-called chitlin' circuit, the temptations of fame were proving too much for Turner; he developed a severe cocaine addiction that, when mixed with his dominant personality and quick temper, made for a volatile combination.

 According to Tina's autobiography, Turner grew increasingly violent, beating her frequently and even burning her with cigarettes and coffee if she got out of line.
 Turner had a widespread reputation for being difficult.
 When producer Phil Spector attempted a commercial comeback around Tina in 1966, he struck a deal with Turner.
 In exchange for being allowed to record Tina, Ike would receive full credit and billing on the records, but Ike would also not be allowed to set foot in the studio or to meddle with the finished recordings.